Bespoke Flue For A Woodland Retreat

 George Clarke's Amazing Spaces

-We were absolutely delighted to be contacted by William Hardie – head of design for Channel 4’s show George Clarke’s Amazing Spaces – who asked us if we could provide a Hobbit stove with a bespoke flue system for one of George Clarke’s woodland retreat projects.
+We were absolutely delighted to be contacted by William Hardie – head of design for Channel 4’s show George Clarke’s Amazing Spaces – who asked us to provide a Hobbit stove with a bespoke flue system for one of George Clarke’s woodland retreats.

-We would love it if you got in touch with us so that we can do the same for you as we did for George and William!
-Simply contact us and include some photos and dimensions of your own cabin, then we can offer our expertise on what parts you will need for your project and how your flue system should be arranged.
-We use the highest quality British made flue which comes with a 10 year guarantee, and you can read more about our bespoke flue consultancy service here.
+Please feel free to contact us with some photos and dimensions of your own cabin, and we can then advise you on what flue parts you will need for your project and how your flue system should be arranged.
+We use the highest quality British-made flue from Midtherm, which comes with a 10 year guarantee.
+You can read more about our bespoke flue consultancy service here.

 This particular project was a rather unique cabin situated in a woodland clearing, and it featured in series 4 of the show.
-We absolutely loved the innovative design of the building, which utilised a range of collapsible furniture and units that could be wound away.
-However, our job was to successfully install the Hobbit stove and flue system in a way which integrated it with the network of rolling walls, pulleys and levers which were integral to the design of the cabin.
+We loved the innovative design of the building, which utilised a range of collapsible furniture and units that could be wound away.
+However, our job was to successfully install a Hobbit stove and flue system in a way which integrated it with the network of rolling walls, pulleys and levers that were integral to the design of the cabin.

-After preparing a technical drawing for their team which outlined our initial plans for the flue system, we discussed the proposed arrangement of the flue and the design of the cabin in more detail with William.
-We both agreed on including a larger offset for the flue system, which meant incorporating a 500mm length of flue pipe between the offset elbows.
-Due to the enclosed nature of the location, we also suggested incorporating an anti downdraught cowl, as this would help to prevent smoke blow back during any tempestuous weather.
+After preparing a technical drawing for their team outlining our initial plans for the flue system, we discussed the proposed arrangement of the flue and the design of the cabin in more detail with William.
+We both agreed on including a larger offset for the flue system, which led to us incorporating a 500mm length of flue pipe between the offset elbows.
+Due to the enclosed nature of the location, we also suggested incorporating an AD cowl, or anti-downdraught cowl, as this would help to prevent any smoke blowing back into the cabin during any tempestuous weather.